 How do you help a picky eater gain weight?
 If you’re worried about your child, whether he be a toddler or older kid, I’ve got plenty of advice in this article to help!

-You’ll learn about how to gain weight for picky eaters including my favorite high calorie foods that are both healthy and nutritious.
+If your child refuses to eat anything, you’re in the right place.
+Here, you’ll learn about how to gain weight for picky eaters including my favorite high calorie foods that are both healthy and nutritious.

 You’ll also learn how to add calories and nutrition to everyday meals so that your child is more likely to gain weight and grow better.